aws-samples/vpn-gateway-strongswan/README.md

 * In support of testing, ensure that testing EC2 instances can receive ICMP or ping traffic.
 * Ensure VPC route tables associated with subnets route traffic destined for the other site to the local VPN gateway instance.
 * If using Transit Gateway on the remote site, ensure that VPC route tables are configured to route traffic destined for the other site to the Transit Gateway.
-(Although the built-in BGP support in this stack will ensure that both the local VPN gateway's route information and the remote Transit Gateway's route table will be automatically configuired, you still need to ensure that the VPC route tables in both sites are properly configured).
+(Although the built-in BGP support in this stack will help ensure that both the local VPN gateway's route information and the remote Transit Gateway's route table will be automatically configured, you still need to ensure that the VPC route tables in both sites are properly configured).

 ### 5. Test

 * Deploy an Amazon Linux EC2 instance to one of the local subnets.
     * Ensure ICMP is allowed as inbound traffic.
     * Set it up for SSH access in one of two ways:
-      * Systems Manager Session Manager: No SSH and publicly accesible IP address required.
+      * Systems Manager Session Manager: No SSH and publicly accessible IP address required.
 Instead, create an IAM role for EC2 that includes the `AmazonSSMManagedInstanceCore` policy and attach it to the EC2 instance via the `Actions -> Instance Settings -> Attach/Replace IAM Role`.
       * SSH: Ensure that the security group allows for SSH inbound access and that the instance has a publicly accessible IP address.
 * Deploy another EC2 instance in the remote site with the same configuration as above.
 * Validate that route tables and security groups are properly configured.